EBXFS15/PrototypeBasedOnMpg321/README.md

 This is a qt project to show how mediaplayer may be implemented.
-This is based on mpg321.
+This is based on mplayer.